 Who is eligible to receive the award?

-Undergraduate students currently enrolled full-time at University of Kentucky, or students who have graduated from UK in the current academic year, are eligible.
+Undergraduate students currently enrolled full-time at the University of Kentucky, or students who have graduated from UK in the current academic year, are eligible.
 If you have already graduated in the current academic year, please note this on your award application in case your essay is selected as the winner, your award money can be paid in cooperation with the Office of the Registrar and Financial Aid.

 Are team projects eligible?

 No. Co-authored projects or papers are not currently eligible for consideration.

 I’m a full-time undergraduate student and also employed on campus, may I still apply?